There, in the great outdoors, where beauty’s the rule

 Schools get built and bombed in due course, molten

-Projectiles penetrate human cells, get swallowed by the ones
+Projectiles penetrate bodies, get swallowed by the ones

 Who deserve at least a note of thanks for giving up the ghost

-For us: their kids die in multiple parts, not with blood-stained
+For us: their kids die in parts, not with blood-stained

 (Daymare: cows and goats on the loose I ride